About the Campaign

 But we are not there yet.
 At the moment most of us have things done to us; power exercised over us by the government, by the council, or by companies who don’t work with our community interests at their core.
 This disempowers and patronises us.

-We hope there will be many ‘Act as if Councils’ across Scotland, building confidence in people and asking the powerful to make way for them.
 Communities can redesign their local democracy to work better for them, flourishing all the more by taking control of their community’s future.

 Who's already in?